/ PFAS Information

 There are many different PFAS.
 We are still learning about their health effects in people.

-☐ PFOA.
-Some people who drink water containing PFOA in excess of the SAL over many years may experience problems with their cholesterol, liver, thyroid, or immune system; have high blood pressure during pregnancy, have babies with lower birthweights; and be at higher risk of getting certain types of cancers.
+PFOA.
+Some people who drink water containing PFOA in excess of the SAL over many years may experience problems with their cardiovascular system, liver, thyroid, or immune system; have high blood pressure during pregnancy, have babies with lower birthweights; and be at higher risk of getting certain types of cancers.
+In addition, there may be increased risks of developmental and immune effects for people who drink water containing PFOA in excess of the SAL following repeated exposure during pregnancy and/or childhood.

-☐ PFOS.
-Some people who drink water containing PFOS in excess of the SAL over many years may experience problems with their cholesterol, liver, thyroid, kidney, or immune systems; or have children with lower birthweights.
+PFOS.
+Some people who drink water containing PFOS in excess of the SAL over many years may experience problems with their cardiovascular, liver, thyroid, or immune systems; have children with lower birthweights; and be at higher risk of getting certain types of cancers.
+In addition, there may be increased risks of developmental and immune effects for people who drink water containing PFOS in excess of the MCL following repeated exposure during pregnancy and/or childhood.

 How can I reduce exposure?